Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

 When you’re ready to act on your resolution, implement your changes with the SMART acronym in mind:

-- Attainable – Decide on business New Year’s resolutions that you can actually achieve
+- Attainable: Decide on business New Year’s resolutions that you can achieve.

-- Time-Bound – Set a clear deadline for any goals you set
+- Time-Bound: Define clear deadline for any goals you set.

-As Jack Dorsey, the chief executive of Twitter says, “Make every detail perfect and limit the number of details to perfect.”
+As Jack Dorsey, co-founder of Twitter, says, “Make every detail perfect and limit the number of details to perfect.”

 Check out several SMART goal examples for small businesses to learn more.